danigb/pitch-array/README.md

 The `A-pitch` is an array of 3 integers with the form `[num, alteration, octave]` with the following characteristics:

 - __num__: must be a integer between 0 and 6.
 If the number is negative will be converted to positive.
-Values greater than 6 will be mod to 6 (7 and 0 is the same value)
+Values greater than 6 will be mod to 6 (7 and 0 is the same value). __Required.__
 - __alteration__: any integer.
 0 means no alteration, negative numbers are for flats and positive for sharps.
-In theory there's no value limit, but most of the parsers set the aceptable values from -4 to +4
+In theory there's no value limit, but most of the parsers set the aceptable values from -4 to +4. __Required.__
 - __octave__: a integer to represent the octave.
-In pitches it's just the octave, but with intervals a negative octave means descendent interval.
+In pitches it's just the octave, but with intervals a negative octave means descendent interval. __Optional, can be `null`.__

 ### Encoding pitches